one-among-us/data/people/dogesir_/page.en.md

     location: Changchun, Jilin, China
 ---

-> “Seen *The Train Travelling through the Starry Sky*?
+> “Have you seen *The Train Travelling through the Starry Sky*?
 I want to get on that train, too.”

 ## Description